 Either way, there’s no doubt hybrid work brings with it benefits that neither remote nor in-office work can deliver alone.
 The degree to which you experience these benefits depends, in part, on how effectively you manage your hybrid workforce.

-You can make this easier with the best productivity management software for hybrid work.
+You can make this easier with the best productivity management software for hybrid work, like Workpuls.